Lori Breslow, Ph.D.

 Senior Lecturer, MIT Sloan School of Management

-Lori Breslow, Ph.D., has been the Director of the Teaching & Learning Laboratory (TLL) since its inception in 1997.
-She is responsible for setting TLL's strategic directions, developing and managing its educational research agenda, and supervising its programming and services.
+Lori Breslow, Ph.D., was the Director of the Teaching & Learning Laboratory (TLL) from its inception in 1997 until July 2015.
 She is an internationally recognized expert in higher education, specifically in the development and diffusion of pedagogical and curricular innovations and their assessment and evaluation.

 She has been involved in a number of national and international initiatives to improve STEM teaching and learning, including collaborating with the Singapore University of Technology and Design; co-directing the Teaching for Learning Network, a partnership between MIT and the University of Cambridge; and serving as a faculty educator for the Masdar Institute of Science and Technology in Abu Dhabi.
 She was a visiting scholar at Cape Peninsula University of Technology, Cape Town, South Africa, and the Center for New Designs in Learning and Scholarship, Georgetown University.
 Her articles have appeared in Change: The Magazine of Higher Learning and Journal of Science Education and Technology, among other publications.
 She has lectured at Oxford University, the University of Utrecht, Edinburgh University, the University of Queensland, and Organisation for Economic Co-operation and Development (OECD).